strauchlab/two-state-stabilization/README.md

 	-2.0_cart2.script
 	-2.1_pre-relax_cartesian.sh

-Select the best pdb for subsequent calculations based on the energy score.
+Select the best PDB for subsequent calculations based on the energy score.

 	Write mut_files:
 	-2.2_mut_file_alanine.py [-h] pdb ch

-The -2.2_mut_file_alanine.py script takes as input the best pdb from the pre-relaxation step and the chain(s) ID of one protomer.
+The -2.2_mut_file_alanine.py script takes as input the best PDB from the pre-relaxation step and the chain(s) ID of one protomer.
 An example of the command line to run the script is found at */example/2.alanine_scanning/prefusion/scanning/2.2_arg_hmpv*

 As output, the script creates a folder with the mut_files needed for alanine scanning.
 Note that mut_files are written in rosetta numbering.